ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 ## Create a git repo and get the starter code
 Use your laptop to create a new repo called `spis17-lab08-Name-Name` using [Method 1](http://ucsd-cse-spis-2017.github.io/topics/github_create_repo/#method1).
 When creating the repo import the starter code from this git repo: https://github.com/ucsd-cse-spis-2017/lab08-startercode.git
-You may also create just an empty repo with a .ignore and README just like you have in the previous labs and then copy over starter code as per instructions in the later part of this lab
+Alternatively, you may also create just an empty repo with a .ignore and README just like you have in the previous labs and then copy over starter code as per instructions in the later part of this lab

-Note that you must keep your git repo updated with the latest version of your code because your code will be erased from the Pi at the end of the lab session!
-This is to ensure that the hardware is ready for use by the next group.
+**Note that you must keep your git repo updated with the latest version of your code because your code will be erased from the Pi at the end of the lab session!
+This is to ensure that the hardware is ready for use by the next group.**

 ## Observe your Raspberry Pi
 Take a look at the Raspberry Pi on your workbench.
 You are looking at the insides of a computer.
 The Pi is not shy about exposing its true self.
 You would see a similar circuit if you cracked open the shiny shell of your laptop (which is probably not a great idea to quench your curiosity).
 As you stare down at your Pi, you see an all-encompassing circuit.
 Your gut feeling may be that it all looks very complex.
 Your premonitions are not misplaced.
 The circuit that you are looking at is not called the motherboard for nothing!